-It is altogether fitting and very appropriate that the service today be a part of the Bicentennial Celebration of the Associate Reformed Presbyterian Church.
+maps as far back as 1820.
+On the RoYNOTZIH 7O 3TON Ap it was labeled as "Ebenezer Meeting House", on the 1876 counts at an it was labeled "Brick Charch", on the 1908 counts map that the service today be a part of the Bicentennial Celebration of the Associate Reformed Presbyterian Church.
 We have been made conscious of our rich heritage in many ways throughout this significant year, and once again at the Brick Church we are reminded of a glorious past.